zeroluck/docs/sources/admin-guide/saml/outbound-saml.md

             * Metadata of SP ( if possible )
             * SSO endpoint ( if possible )

-* From where I can get the metadata of IDP?
+* Where I can find my IDP's metadata?
-    * Gluu Server IDP metadata is available online with the link: `https://<hostname>/idp/shibboleth`
+    * Gluu Server IDP metadata is available online at: `https://<yourhostname>/idp/shibboleth`

-* Can you please tell me what kind of certificates Gluu Server using?
+* What kind of certificates does the Gluu Server use?
     * [Certificates](http://www.gluu.org/docs/admin-guide/certificates/) in Gluu Server

 * How can I get the IDP's SAML cert?